 Because of the pain and inconvenience often associated with waxing and shaping eyebrows, eyebrow tattooing has become very popular.
 Many salons and permanent makeup businesses offer eyebrow tattooing services to their customers.
-While permanent makeup is becoming more common and acceptable, accidents can still occur.
-If you are offering eyebrow tattooing services at your business, it may be time to consider insurance for cosmetic tattooing.
-It can cover your business and your employees in the case of an accident or injury related to eyebrow tattooing.
+While permanent makeup is becoming more common and acceptable, permanent makeup problems & accidents can still occur.
+If you are offering eyebrow tattooing services at your business, it may be time to consider insurance for cosmetic tattooing to your risk management plan.
+It can cover your business and your employees in the case of an accident or injury related to cosmetic eyebrow tattooing.

 Why Do I Need Permanent Makeup Insurance?